≡ Menu

 Thrivent Whole Life Insurance:

-Like most whole life policies, Thrivent’s version comes with fixed premiums, guaranteed-for-life coverage, and cash value that gradually accumulates with each premium payment and earns tax-deferred interest at a guaranteed minimum rate.
+Like most whole-life policies, Thrivent’s version has fixed premiums, guaranteed-for-life coverage, and cash value that gradually accumulates with each premium payment and earns tax-deferred interest at a guaranteed minimum rate.

-New applicants for Thrivent’s standard whole life policy can be up to 90 years old.
-The policyholder can choose whether premiums are fully paid when the insured turns 70 years old, 95 years old, or after ten or twenty years.
+New applicants for Thrivent’s standard whole-life policy can be up to 90 years old.
+The policyholder can choose whether premiums are fully paid when the insured turns 70 years old, 95 years old, or after 10 or twenty years.

 Thrivent also offers a single-premium version under which a policy is fully paid-up after one lump-sum payment made at the time of issuance.

-Thrivent’s whole life policies are eligible for dividend payments from the company.
-Though not guaranteed, dividends are paid in most years and can be used to purchase additional coverage, pay down policy loans, cover currently owed premiums—or dividends can be taken in cash.
+Thrivent’s whole-life policies are eligible for dividend payments from the company.
+Though not guaranteed, dividends are paid in most years.
+They can be used to purchase additional coverage, pay down policy loans, cover currently owed premiums, or take dividends in cash.

 Whole Life Insurance for Children: